Set up with Next.js

 utils/trpc.tstsx

-does not work with the tRPC-v9 interop mode.
+createTRPCNext does not work with the tRPC-v9 interop mode.
 If you are migrating from v9 using interop, you should continue using the old way of initializing tRPC.

 5. Configure _app.tsx

-Wrap your root app page in the trpc.withTRPC
+Wrap your root app page in the trpc.withTRPC HOC, similar to this:

 pages/_app.tsxtsx